People

 History

-Eleanor is a senior in the College of Arts & Sciences pursuing a degree in History, with a concentration in American History.
+Eleanor is a senior in the College of Arts & Sciences pursuing a degree in History, with a concentration in Political History.
 Her research interests lie in the histories of local political organizing, as well as... (more)

 • Katrina Itona